What is a WheelWally made of?

 What are Omni straps?

 Omni straps are made of all-in-one velcro that attaches to itself.
-They’re thin, flexible, strong, durable, vibration resistant, and infinitely adjustable.
+They’re thin and flexible yet strong and durable.
+They’re vibration resistant and infinitely adjustable.
 Their holding power is quite amazing.
-If your straps ever become worn or frayed, we’ll send you a new set free of charge.
+If your straps ever become worn or frayed, contact us and we’ll send you a new set free of charge.

 Can I install a WheelWally over my drop-in bed liner?